odwngit/odwngit/README.md

 # 👋 hello
 - 📫 if you want to contact me, add me on discord: `@odwn`
-- 😢 i don't use github that much
+- 😢 this is where i put most of my programming projects and adventures